 Can Red Eared Sliders Eat Fruit?

-Fresh fruit is perfectly safe for red-eared sliders to eat; however, they must be limited as they don’t provide a lot of essential nutrients for turtles.
+Most types of fruit are safe for red-eared sliders to eat; however, they must be limited as they don’t provide a lot of essential nutrients for turtles.

 Fruit is not something red-eared sliders regularly eat in the wild.
+In fact, their digestive system is not great at breaking down sugar since it’s not natural to their diet.
 Therefore, it should not be their main source of nutrition as pets.
 Fruit should be given as a treat from time to time.

 Strawberries, bananas, apples, mangoes, grapes, kiwis, and other fresh fruits are popular with many red-eared sliders; however, because fruits are high in sugar, giving them too much can upset their stomach and cause diarrhea.

 Too much fruit can also cause diabetes in turtles.
 Diabetes symptoms in red-eared sliders include lethargy and weakness, increased appetite, increased urination, and dilated pupils.
 However, you won’t need to worry about these conditions if you only feed your turtle fruit in moderation.

 If you want to be extra safe, you can also just give your turtle this fruit mix that is made specifically for turtles.

 Some red-eared sliders may also not enjoy eating fresh fruits, even as a treat.
 It all depends on your turtle’s personality and preferences.
 Some will not even look at fruits, or they will bite them and then spit them out.
 If your turtle doesn’t like fruit, you should not force it on them.